alexch/codelikethis/public/lessons/server_side_javascript/routing.md

 the "code we run" is also called an *endpoint* or a *route* or a *script* or a *handler* or...

+The "code we run" doesn't have to be complicated.
+It could be as simple as sending a file.

 # Routing is simple...

 Many web app server frameworks have complicated systems for routing, but that complexity is not essential.